stefandmn/AREasy/README.md

 # AREasy

-**AREasy** is a powerful runtime used to manipulate data and development objects within **BMC Remedy AR System** servers.
+**AREasy** is a powerful runtime used to manipulate data and development objects, to integrate various applications and system or automate certain processes and workflows within **BMC Remedy AR System** servers.
 This application could be used directly in Remedy workflows through a dedicated **FILTERAPI** plugin or calling specific runtime processes.